 The 2 days in Athens Itinerary is the perfect introduction to the city!

 There’s no denying that Athens is a major city.
 As the capital of Greece, there is plenty to do.
-However, hitting the highlights is possible and even easy to do in just 2 days.
+However, with all the right tips for visiting Athens, hitting the highlights is possible and even easy to do in just 2 days.

 I hope this itinerary helps you plan your stay in Athens.
 Choose your top priorities for the trip, and make sure to leave room for wandering the streets and just relaxing!

 If the Greek Islands are on your bucket list, check out one of the most magical islands, Sifnos!